open-telemetry/oteps/text/trace/0170-sampling-probability.md

 with a new field to be returned by all Samplers.

 ```
-- The sampling probability of the span is encoded as the inverse of
+- The sampling probability of the span is encoded as the base-2
-  head inclusion probability, known as "adjusted count", which is the
+  logarithm of inverse head inclusion probability, known as "adjusted
-  effective count of the Span for use in Span-to-Metrics pipelines.
+  count", which is the effective count of the Span for use in
-  The value 64 is used to represent unknown adjusted count, and the
+  Span-to-Metrics pipelines.
+The value 64 is used to represent
-  value 63 is used to represent known-zero adjusted count.
-For values
+  unknown adjusted count, and the value 63 is used to represent
-  >=0 and <63, the adjusted count of the Span is 2**value,
+  known-zero adjusted count.
+For values >=0 and <63, the adjusted
+  count of the Span is 2**value, representing power-of-two
-  representing power-of-two probabilities between 1 and 2**-62.
+  probabilities between 1 and 2**-62.

   The corresonding `SamplerResult` field SHOULD be named
   `log_head_adjusted_count` because it is the logarithm of the head